amanshrivastava1410/Blox/README.md

 # Blox Assignment

-This repository contains solutions for Blox Assignment.
+This repository contains solutions for the Blox Assignment.
+It includes implementations for various programming problems, along with explanations and answers to mandatory questions.

 I have solved the following problems: